Falagan/imager/README.md

   - OnPush strategy
   - MiniStores with Rxjs to handle state
   - Dotenv to handle environment variables
+  - Configs: In the folder apps/imager-front/src/app/configs it is placed all the external app config, witch could be loaded from a backend service.

 * ## 4.ENVIRONMENTS
   ### 4.1.LOCAL